Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Derivation of the supercurrent density

-For calculating the current density $\bm{j} = \ev{\bm{\hat{\jmath}}}$ we can make simplifications using the fact that we have local $s$-wave pairing in our system, i.e., $\Delta_{ij} \equiv \delta_{ij}\Delta\e^{i\bm{q}\bm{R}_i}$.
-Since $\langle c_i c_j\rangle = - \langle c_j c_i\rangle$ and $\Delta_{ij} = \Delta_{ji}$, the expectation value of the anomalous part $\ev{\bm{\hat{\jmath}}_{\mathrm{AN}}}$ vanishes then.
+For calculating the current density $\bm{j} = \langle{\bm{\hat{\jmath}}}\rangle$ we can make simplifications using the fact that we have local $s$-wave pairing in our system, i.e., $\Delta_{ij} \equiv \delta_{ij}\Delta\mathrm{e}^{i\bm{q}\bm{R}_i}$.
+Since $\langle c_i c_j\rangle = - \langle c_j c_i\rangle$ and $\Delta_{ij} = \Delta_{ji}$, the expectation value of the anomalous part $\langle{\bm{\hat{\jmath}}_{\mathrm{AN}}}\rangle$ vanishes then.

-Since the anomalous part vanishes, we only have to evaluate the normal component (\ref{eq:j_normal}) of the current.
-For this purpose, we we will assume that the states at site $i$ represent Wannier orbitals $i\to(\bm{R}_i,\alpha_i,\sigma_i)$ (orbital $\alpha$, spin $\sigma$) which are centered on the unit cell center as is the case in the \ACchem model (c.f.~Sec.~\ref{sec:A3C60_model_details}).
+Since the anomalous part does not contribute, we only have to evaluate the normal component (\ref{eq:j_normal}) of the current.
+For this purpose, we we will assume that the states at site $i$ represent Wannier orbitals $i\to(\bm{R}_i,\alpha_i,\sigma_i)$ (orbital $\alpha$, spin $\sigma$) which are centered on the unit cell center as is the case in the A$_3$C$_{60}$ model (c.f.~Note~\ref{sec:lattice_model_current_direction}).
 Then, we can insert the Fourier transform of the creation and annihilation operators

 to yield

 with the velocity $\bm{v}(\bm{k}) = \frac{1}{\hbar} \nabla_{\bm{k}} h(\bm{k})$.
 Thus, the current density is given by